HeyMoon/learningenglish/EnglishVocabularyInUse-Upper-intermediate/unit_32/holidays.md

 #### exclusive
 adjective

-1. limited to only on person or group of people:
+1. limited to only one person or group of people:

    1. This room is for the exclusive use of guests.
    2. an exclusive interview